10 Reasons Why The UK Gambling Industry Keeps Growing

 Recent estimates show that about 26% of the world’s population gambles.

-That percentage represents 1.6 billion people worldwide that bet actively, while 4.2 billion people have made at least one wager per year.
-To this data, the researches haven’t added the stock market gambling, which financial specialists warn may grow at a similar speed to online casinos.
+That percentage represents 1.6 billion people who bet actively, while 4.2 billion have made at least one wager yearly.
+To this data, the researchers haven’t added stock market gambling, which financial specialists warn may grow at a similar speed to online casinos.

 In contrast, studies from the UK found that 17% of the population wagers online.